Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 JPX files can be of two types:

-- aggregates of metadata with pointers to JPEG2000 codestream data which refer to the original JP2 files;
+- aggregates of metadata with pointers to the JPEG2000 codestream data inside the original JP2 files;
 - aggregates of data with embedded JPEG2000 codestreams.

-The first form (`linked=true` and `jpip=true`) is used for the regular JHelioviewer interaction over JPIP, while the second form (`linked=false` and `jpip=false`) is used by the "Download layer" functionality to construct a self contained JPX file which is retrieved over HTTP and can be played back on the user computer without a network connection.
+The first form (`linked=true` and `jpip=true`) is used for the regular JHelioviewer interaction over JPIP, while the second form (`linked=false` and `jpip=false`) is used by the "Download layer" functionality to request the assembly of a self-contained JPX file which is then retrieved over HTTP and can be played back on the user computer without a network connection.

 The JPEG2000 data services are provided by the `esajpip ` server which implements a restricted subset of the JPIP protocol over HTTP (to be described).